Urquelle/templ/README.md

 ## custom procs

-templ supports the registering of custom procedures which then can be executed in a template. you can register two types of procedures.
+templ supports registering of custom procedures which then can be executed in a template. you can register three types of procedures.

 ### global